snucrypto/HEAAN/README.md

 ## How to use this library?
 ### 1. Build a static library/Running test functions
-You can make a static library by typing make all in the /lib directory.
+You can make a static library by typing "make all" in the /lib directory.
 After successful compilation you can find a static library libHEAAN.a in the /lib directory.

-You can run a test program.
-You need uncomment tests you need in /src/HEAAN.cpp and type make all in the /run directory.
-After successful compilation, you can see HEAAN file in the /run directory.
-To run the code type ./HEAAN
+After you build libHEAAN.a, you can run a test program in the /run directory.
+In run.cpp, you need uncomment tests you need and type "make" in the /run directory.
+This command will run exe file "HEAAN".

 We checked the program was working well on Ubuntu 16.04.2 LTS.
 You need to install NTL (with GMP), pThread, libraries.